khushveerk/Keywords-/README.md

 Satellite: Provides internet access via satellite signals, useful in remote areas.
 Wireless: Uses radio signals to connect to the internet, which can include both fixed wireless and mobile broadband.

+# DNS(Domain Name System)
+DNS stands for Domain Name System.
+It functions like a phone book for the internet, translating human-friendly domain names (like www.example.com) into IP addresses (like 192.0.2.1) that computers use to identify each other on the network.

+# VPN(Virtual Private Network)
+A VPN, or Virtual Private Network, is a service that creates a secure, encrypted connection over a less secure network, such as the internet.
+It allows you to access the internet as if you were connected to a private network, providing privacy and security.

+When you use a VPN, your internet traffic is routed through a secure server before reaching its destination, adding a layer of privacy and security.
+However, it's important to choose a reputable VPN provider to ensure your data is handled securely and your privacy is protected.